gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Only when Gas comes over.
 That man…"
 She shook her head in mock despair.

-They sipped their tea and put their cups down in unison, as they had countless times since Indy had become reeve and Noxy had started spending more time with her granna than with her mother.
+They sipped their chai and put their cups down in unison, as they had countless times since Indy had become reeve and Noxy had started spending more time with her granna than with her mother.
 "So what *do* you think happened?"
 Noxy asked,